Wait a minute, you auscultated a broken bone?

 When the patient is screaming in pain and one leg is several inches shorter than the other, or an arm has an extra joint, diagnosing a long bone fracture is easy.
 However, how do we make the call when the signs are more ambiguous, or absent?

-I can remember a number of femur fractures I've treated that were not significantly deformed, particularly in patients with neuromuscular weakness, and in one memorable case, a stripper wearing leather pants so tight they may as well have been painted on.
+I can remember a number of femur fractures I’ve treated that were not significantly deformed, particularly in patients with neuromuscular weakness.

 To perform auscultatory percussion, simply percuss a bony prominence at one end of a long bone while auscultating over the other end.
 Intact bone conducts sound very well, and will produce a distinct, low-frequency “thump” with percussion.
 Compare to the uninjured side and note the relative decrease or absence of sound conduction in the fractured limb.